Garryowen Unmasked Edmund Finn

 In June 1858 Finn was appointed Second Clerk of the Legislative Council and stayed at Parliament House for nearly thirty years, forced to leave his position there in May 1886 due to impending blindness.
 In retirement, he used his voluminous newspaper reports as a basis for his Chronicles of Early Melbourne 1835-1852: historical, anecdotal and personal, (published 1888), written, like many of his articles, under his pseudonym ‘Garryowen’.

 Finn has been recognised by the Melbourne Press Club’s Australian Media Hall of Fame, his notation reading ‘The Argus said in 1944 that more details are known about the beginnings of Melbourne than of most large cities, ancient or modern, [because of one man:] Edmund Finn’.[ii]
-Liz's project explores the life, writings and enduring legacy of Edmund Finn.
+Liz's book explores the life, writings and enduring legacy of Edmund Finn.

 [i] ‘Garryowen’ (Edmund Finn), Chronicles of Early Melbourne, 1888, Preface, p.vii.